NicolasBenais/Happy-Cow/README.md

 ReactJS, CSS3, Axios
-I also used components like Leaflet, React-multi-carousel and React-star-rating-component Deployed on Netlify for the front and Heroku for the back
+I also used components like Leaflet, React-multi-carousel and React-star-rating-component Deployed on Netlify for the front and Heroku for the back I've made this replica in less than two weeks.